Traffic: Etymology and types

-The word traffic originally meant "trade" (as it still does) and comes from the Old Italian verb trafficare and noun traffico.
+The word traffic originally meant "trade" (as it still does) and comes from the Old Italian verb trafficare and noun traffico, as well as the Middle French trafique.
 The origin of the Italian words is unclear.
 Suggestions include Catalan trafegar "decant", an assumed Vulgar Latin verb transfricare 'rub across', an assumed Vulgar Latin combination of trans- and facere 'make or do', Arabic tafriq 'distribution', and Arabic taraffaqa, which can mean 'seek profit'.
 Broadly, the term covers many kinds of traffic including network traffic, air traffic, marine traffic and rail traffic, but it is often used narrowly to mean only road traffic.